Age-Related Macular Degeneration

 AMD public service announcement

-- Decrease in brightness of colors
+- A decrease in the intensity or brightness of colors

 Many people ask if age-related macular degeneration can be prevented.
 Like most things in life, there is no easy answer.